Omar-Nashaat/To-Do-Backend/README.md

 - You can use Postman or Thunder Client to test all routes
 - Remember to attach Authorization header: token to protected routes
-- attached updated postman collection
+- Attached updated postman collection

 ## Author